Palace: Philippines

-In pre-Hispanic Philippines, Filipinos built large wooden residences for the ancient nobility and royalty (such as Lakans, Wangs, rajahs and datus) called Torogan or Bahay Lakan ("king's house").
-The windows of torogan are slits and richly framed in wood panels with okir designs located in front of the house.
-The communal kitchen is half a meter lower than the main house is both used for cooking and eating.
+In pre-Hispanic Philippines, Filipinos built large wooden residences for the ancient nobility and royalty (such as lakans, wangs, rajahs and datus) called torogan or bahay lakan ("king's house").
+The windows of the torogan are slits and richly framed in wood panels with okir designs located in front of the house.
+The communal kitchen is half a meter lower than the main house and is both used for cooking and eating.
 The distinct high gable roof of the torogan, thin at the apex and gracefully flaring out to the eaves, sits on a huge structures enclosed by slabs of timber and lifted more than two meters above the ground by a huge trunk of a tree that was set on a rock.
 The end floor beams lengthen as panolongs the seemed to lift up the whole house.
 The torogan is suffused with decorations.
 There were diongal at the apex of the roof, also an intricately carved tinai a walai, okir designs in the floor, on windows and on panolongs.

-The people in the Southern part of Philippines, built the same wooden palaces such as langgal of Tausug.
-In the Sultanate of Sulu, a palace was built for the Sultans which has the name Astana Darul Jambangan (white adobe) which has been destroyed by a typhoon in 1912.
-A replica of the royal palace was rebuilt as an attraction in Mt.
+The people in the southern part of Philippines built the same wooden palaces such as the langgal of the Tausug.
+In the Sultanate of Sulu, a palace was built for the sultans and was named Astana Darul Jambangan (white adobe), which was destroyed by a typhoon in 1912.
+A replica of the royal palace has been rebuilt as an attraction in Mt.
 Bayug Eco-Cultural Park in the town of Talipao, Sulu.

-During the Spanish Era, the government of the Spanish East Indies built a succession of palaces in and around Manila for high colonial officials and religious authorities.
-The most famous of these is the 18th-century Malacañang Palace, which originally housed Spanish and American Governors-General and, since the Commonwealth, the President of the Philippines.
+During the Spanish era, the government of the Spanish East Indies built a succession of palaces in and around Manila for high colonial officials and religious authorities.
+The most famous of these is the 18th-century Malacañang Palace, which originally housed Spanish and American governors-general and, since the Commonwealth, the president of the Philippines.

 Former president and strongman Ferdinand Marcos had Coconut Palace constructed in 1978 to showcase the country's varied uses for the coconut.
 It serves as the home and office of the vice-president.
 In 2004, President Gloria Macapagal Arroyo converted the former Aduana (customs house) in Cebu City into a small palace, called Malacañang sa Sugbo.